 The exam is constructed to ensure that it is consistent with minimal competency requirements and criteria referenced testing concepts.
-Using an intensive field-testing process, CCMC has developed a pool of items that contains a comprehensive selection of statistically validated examination items.
-Case management subject matter experts is charged with continually adding to and upgrading this "item pool."
+Using an intensive field-testing process, CCMC has developed a pool of items that contain a comprehensive selection of statistically validated examination items.
+Case management subject matter experts are charged with continually adding to and upgrading this "item pool."
 The certification exam consists of 180 multiple-choice items drawn from CCMC's item pool.
+There will be a blend of 3 and 4 answer multiple choice questions throughout the exam.
 All candidates seeking certification must take this exam, which is based on a body of knowledge encompassing the laws, public regulations and existing delivery systems for case management services in the United States.

 Of the 180 items on the exam, 150 are operational items and 30 are pretest items.
 The 30 pretest items are not used in the scoring of the examination.
 Of the 150 scoreable items used for each examination; approximately 20% are included in every administration of the examination as "anchor items."
-The examination is comprised of 5 major domains and multiple subdomains as referenced above.
+The examination is comprised of 6 major domains and multiple subdomains as referenced above.
 Each domain is represented by a specific number of items.
 Each item/ response is referenced to literature in case management and credit is given for each "correct" response based on the literature.